hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 - An **[Arduino](https://en.wikipedia.org/wiki/Arduino)** is a different flavor of small computer, also regularly used by hobbyists.
 While this project runs on a Pi, folks often reasonably assume it is running on an Arduino.
 At the end of the day, both a Raspberry Pi and an Arduino are tiny bundles of computing power that can be programmed to perform tasks.

-## BirdNET-Pi installation requirements
+## Project requirements

-My custom BirdNET-Pi setup is a [houseplant programming 🪴](../houseplant-programming/) project with the following initial requirements:
+My BirdNET-Pi setup is a [houseplant programming 🪴](../houseplant-programming/) project with the following initial requirements:

 - Accomplish "microphone out window, listen to birds" as directly as possible, without consideration towards future weatherproofing or battery-powered installations.